Home

 The monthly electricity bill of households with bidirectional meters shows how much electricity was imported and exported, as well as the monthly electricity access fee, which is identical whether you have a solar system or not.

-Standing among the clouds Liam McGurk, owner of Cape Town Solar, surveys a solar installation in Hout Bay Photo by Barry Christianson
+Standing among the clouds Liam McGurk, owner of Cape Town Solar, surveys a solar installation in Hout Bay.
+Photo by Barry Christianson

 Choose wisely

-Increasingly, solar installation is also no longer only done by specialised installers, but also by electricians who undergo additional training on solar systems.
+Solar installation is also no longer only done by specialised installers, but also by electricians who undergo additional training on solar systems.
 Not all training is equally comprehensive, and the required regulations are updated constantly – another reason to do your homework carefully before settling on a contractor.

 Cape Town Solar team installs solar panels in the rain.
 Photo: SolarCPT

 It’s crucial not to shop on price alone, says McGurk.
 ‘You have to ask for references, and photos of jobs that the installers have done.
-It helps if an installer is a master installer with a reputable brand like Sunsynk, Luxpower or Deye’.
+It helps if an installer is a master installer with a reputable brand like Sunsynk, Luxpower or Deye.’
 Having master installer status gives the contractor 24-hour access to the manufacturer’s support team.

-‘Does the installer have insurance, does he have the correct tools to connect the batteries, are they also going to do your certificate of compliance?
-Do they have backup batteries and inverters available should your system fail?
-The installer’s service doesn’t end when the system is installed, they should still be available afterwards to help you when things go wrong.’
+'The installer’s service doesn’t end when the system is installed, they should still be available afterwards to help you when things go wrong.’

 McGurk says he maintains contact with all his clients and can also monitor and adjust their systems via the manufacturer’s app.